Avocados,

 Kodaikanal.

 A single family farm at 2,100 metres, in the misty Palani Hills.
 We grow only the Reed variety — round, buttery, and almost impossible to find fresh in India.
-Hand-picked at peak ripeness, dispatched within 24 hours, never gas-ripened.
+Hand-picked at peak ripeness, dispatched in 2–3 business days, never gas-ripened.

 Not the avocado you know.